 We prefer to lead investment rounds, but don’t always.

-We obtain funds periodically usually invest very quickly when we do.
+We obtain funds periodically and usually invest very quickly when we do.
 Then we have no funds until we raise again.
 So in essence we run a batch investment process.

 Lance tries to respond to emails quickly, but sometimes they get buried.
 Try, try again.